pokle/cassandra/README.md

 Prerequisites
 -------------

-A host running Docker 0.7.2+
+- A host running Docker 0.7.2+

-- I test on either CoreOS or Docker's Ubuntu on EC2 / Vagrant
-- But really, any Linux distribution should do
+- You need to be able to run the docker command successfully as the currently logged in user.
+For example:

+		➤ docker version
+		Client version: 0.7.4
+		Go version (client): go1.2
+		Git commit (client): 010d74e
+		Server version: 0.7.6
+		Git commit (server): bc3b2ec
+		Go version (server): go1.2
+		Last stable version: 0.7.6, please update docker

+- If you're running as a user that can't run docker, add yourself to the docker group, or checkout out the project as root before you proceed. sudo might work too.

 Build the poklet/cassandra docker image (optional)

 		./build.sh

-This step is optional, because Docker will pull the image from https://index.docker.io if you don't already have it.
+This last step is optional, because Docker will pull the image from https://index.docker.io if you don't already have it.
 If you modify the scripts, this is how you can re-build the image with your changes.

 Single container